PMCC-BioinformaticsCore/janis/docs/tutorials/tutorial1.md

 Steps are easy to create, however you may need to refer to the documentation when writing your own workflows to know which named parameters a tool takes (and their types).
 Similar to exposing inputs, we create steps with the `janis.Workflow.step` method.

 We can refer to any node on the workflow graph (such as an input) by accessing the property of the same name (dot-notation).
-Eg, to access the `sampleName` on our workflow, we can use `w.sampleName`.
+Eg, to access the `readGroup` on our workflow, we can use `w.readGroup`.

 We instantiate our tool with the named parameters we want to provide and pass that as the second parameter to the `janis.Workflow.step` method: